osposweb/osposweb.github.io/Installing-on-Raspberry-PI---Orange-PI-(Headless-OSPOS).md

 #### Configuring OSPOS ( Network Install )
 Please do not use a Web Browser with a lot of addons as it can create problems with OSPOS.
-Install Firefox if your are using Chrome with a lot of addons.
+Install Firefox if you are using Chrome with a lot of addons.

 1. Download the Source form `https://github.com/jekkos/opensourcepos`.
 2. Go to your PI's ip address e.g `http://192.168.3.116/phpmyadmin`.